 Olive oil is very good for the heart and helps in reducing weight and controls blood pressure.
 But still, there are some side effects of using olive oil if it is used in excess or if the person has certain conditions.
 Therefore before using Olive oil you should be aware of the following side effects

 1. High olive oil diet aggravates Cervical cancer

 It is antitumorigenic in nature but excessive use may cause cervical cancer because of the presence of oleic acid (70–80%) (19).

 2. Avoid Olive oil in case of eczema

-In general olive oil contains very less amount of irritant but possess, relevant irritant capacity so if you have eczema you should avoid olive oil (20).
+In general olive oil contains a very less amount of irritant but possesses, relevant irritant capacity so if you have eczema you should avoid olive oil (20).

 3. Risk of contact dermatitis

-Regular massage with olive oil can cause occupational hand eczema both inpatient and masseurs thus precaution should be needed (21).
+Regular massage with olive oil can cause occupational hand eczema in both inpatients and masseurs thus precaution should be needed (21).